Location Cartagena, Colombia

 The initiative to protect the area requires your skills in the design and implementation of strategies for environmental communication and education, with a focus on the generation of local and community ownership, considering the challenge posed to this by the completely marine location of the area.

-Your will work in educating and communicating about the environmental initiative will lessen the pressures that could negatively impact the biodiversity of the Park.
+Your work in communicating about the environmental initiative will lessen the pressures that could negatively impact the biodiversity of the Park.

 As a volunteer, you will: